Bill Jewell

-Captain Norman "Bill" Limbury Auchinleck Jewell MBE DSC (24 October 1913 – 18 August 2004) was an officer in the Royal Navy.
+Norman "Bill" Limbury Auchinleck Jewell (24 October 1913 – 18 August 2004) was an officer in the Royal Navy.

-As commander of the submarine HMS Seraph, Jewell was involved in one of the most vital acts of deception of the Second World War.
-The story of Operation Mincemeat, as the plan was known, became the subject of several books and was made into the 1956 film The Man Who Never Was.
+As commander of the submarine HMS Seraph, Jewell was involved in an act of deception during the Second World War.
+The story of Operation Mincemeat, as the plan was known, became the subject of several books and two films.

 Early life

 Jewell was born on Mahé in the Seychelles on 24 October 1913 where his father was a doctor and a colonial officer.
 His father left his family in the Seychelles to join the British Army in East Africa during the First World War.
 At the end of the war, the family moved to Kenya and Jewell was sent to prep school in England and finally Oundle School before joining the Navy in 1936.

 Naval career

-Jewell served on HMS Osiris and HMS Otway, and in November 1940 joined HMS Truant commanded by Lt-Cdr Haggard, who was constantly seeking the enemy and was something of a mentor to Jewell.
-On one occasion Haggard disobeyed orders not to approach within 15 miles of Tripoli but in fact penetrated a dense minefield by following an Italian minelayer.
+Jewell served on HMS Osiris and HMS Otway, and in November 1940 joined HMS Truant commanded by Lt-Cdr Haggard.
+Haggard was constantly seeking the enemy and was something of a mentor to Jewell.
+On one occasion Haggard disobeyed orders not to approach within 15 miles (24 km) of Tripoli but in fact penetrated a dense minefield by following an Italian minelayer.
 Six months later he led battleships of the Mediterranean Fleet through the same minefield to bombard Tripoli.

 On 27 May 1942, Jewell took command of Seraph and its 44-man crew, little realising what part it would play in naval history.

 Seraph was chosen to take the American General Mark Clark and his staff to talks with Vichy French officers in Algeria.
 This was known as Operation Flagpole (World War II).
-On 19 October Jewell landed Clark's party in small collapsible canoes about 50 miles west of Algiers, with three members of the British Special Boat Section paddling them in.
-Seraph spent a day lying submerged in deep water but, after dark, Jewell took her in until there was less than 10 ft of water under the keel.
-The sea was too rough to recover the boats from the beach so Jewell took Seraph in until she was almost aground.
+On 19 October Jewell landed Clark's party in small collapsible canoes about 50 miles (80 km) west of Algiers, with three members of the British Special Boat Section paddling them in.
+Seraph spent a day lying submerged in deep water.
+After dark, Jewell took her in until there was less than 10 ft (3 m) of water under the keel.
+The sea was too rough to recover the boats from the beach; so Jewell took Seraph in until she was almost aground.
 Clark and his party then dashed for the boats, paddled hard through the surf, and were hauled on board; Seraph reached Gibraltar on 25 October.